Sickle Cell Disease

 Using Dolphin for SCD Test

-The Dolphin has a dedicated Sickle Cell Disease (CSD) examination protocol.
-The protocol is designed to meet the guidelines of the STOP (Stroke Prevention in Sickle Cell Disease) study.
-It includes fixed velocity cursors that mark the normal and abnormal velocity thresholds per the guidelines.
+The Dolphin TCD has a dedicated Sickle Cell Disease (SCD) examination protocol.
+The protocol is designed to meet the guidelines of the STOP (Stroke Prevention in Sickle Cell Disease) study:

-The incremental depth steps can be configurable to 2 mm per the STOP guidelines or at a much higher or lower resolution from 0.5 mm and up to 5 mm depth steps.
+- Depth Control: The start-depth of the examinations is also allowing to start the vascular scanning at a shallow depth.Also, the incremental depth steps can be configurable to 2 mm per the STOP guidelines or at a much higher or lower resolution from 0.5 mm and up to 5 mm depth steps.

-The Dolphin displays all relevant Doppler parameters, including the Mean Velocity, which is termed as TAMM in the STOP protocol.
-The phasic m-mode display is designed to quickly identify cerebral blood vessels, while the power m-mode display provides clear identification of transient high-intensity signals such as emboli passing through the artery.
-The advanced and unique HITS processing capabilities of the Dolphin allow detailed analysis and view of each suspected embolic event, which may lead to ischemic stroke.
+- Powerful M Mode Display: The phasic m-mode display is designed to quickly identify cerebral blood vessels, while the power m-mode display provides clear identification of transient high-intensity signals such as emboli passing through the artery.

 Expected Results

 The key guideline for TCD testing for SCD is the STOP (Stroke Prevention in Sickle Cell Disease) Study.
+According to the STOP classification of Transcranial Doppler results in children with sickle cell anemia:

-In addition, Inadequate classification is determined when a “study was unable to be read”.
+Inadequate classification | Study was unable to be read |

 Selected Literature